-If more then template modification is needed, additional data can be added by adjusting or adding to the context objects that are present.
+If more than one template modification is needed, additional data can be added by adjusting or adding to the context objects that are present.
 See About Velocity Templates for general information about adding context.
-The following two consent objects that may be of interest when customizing these pages:
+Use the following two consent objects when customizing these pages:

-\$principal \$requestContext
+'''

+$principal

+$requestContext

+'''